 Yes, all first year and transfer students are considered for merit aid.
-First year merit scholarships are based on a combination of secondary school grades and the SAT or ACT.
+First year merit scholarships are based on a combination of secondary school grades and either SAT/ACT scores or TOEFL/IELTS scores.
 Transfer student scholarships are based on the grade point average at the time of transfer.
 Athletic scholarships are also available for qualified students.

 The beds are extra-long twins.

 Students are required to live on campus their first two years.
-First year students are housed in Guadalupe Hall and Sophomores are housed in St. Charles.
+First year students are housed in Guadalupe Hall and St. Charles Hall and Sophomores are housed in St. Charles.

-Upperclassmen may choose to live off campus although apartment style housing is available on campus for Juniors and Seniors.
+Upperclassmen may choose to live off campus although apartment style housing and apartments are available on campus for Juniors and Seniors.

 Unique to Carroll College, Peer Ministers are peer advisors placed in the residence halls by Campus Ministry.
 They work in coordination with Campus Ministry to organize events focused on Catholic life on campus, including daily masses, various spiritual retreats, and on-campus get-togethers and activities.
 They're also available for guidance and support to the students they live with in the halls, in a mentor role.
 Find out more